 A little while later, on 20 May 1893, the Grand Pavilion opened at the seaward end of the Pier.
 You can see it on this old postcard –

-Thanks to Nick Moore’s History of Blackpool we know that “The new Grand Pavilion was topped with distinctive and grand-looking minarets, and boasted the Floral Hall, holding 1,000 people.
-It reopened as the Victoria Cinema de Luxe on the 28th of May 1918.
-It was later renamed the Grand Theatre and then the Rainbow Theatre.”
+Thanks go to Nick Moore and his History of Blackpool for information used in this page.
+Thanks to Nick’s work we know that “The new Grand Pavilion was topped with distinctive and grand-looking minarets”.
+It also boasted the Floral Hall, capable of holding 1,000 people.
+It reopened as the Victoria Cinema de Luxe on the 28th of May 191, later renamed the Grand Theatre and then the Rainbow Theatre.

 This pier is 488 feet and 10 inches long, which makes it the shortest of the three Blackpool piers.
 But it’s also the widest, a deliberate move by the designers, to include extra space for pavilions.